jonathassardinha/shared-workshop/PROJECT_CONTEXT.md

 - ✅ NextAuth integration with GitHub SSO and database sessions
 - ✅ Workshop listing with pagination, filtering, and search
 - ✅ Comprehensive error handling and loading states

+**With Enhanced Workshop Creation:**

+- ✅ Enhanced form validation with database constraints and comprehensive validation rules
+- ✅ File content serialization with compression and storage optimization
+- ✅ Advanced error handling with recovery mechanisms and draft saving
+- ✅ Auto-save functionality with periodic saving and draft recovery
+- ✅ Progress indicators and keyboard shortcuts for enhanced UX
+- ✅ Performance optimizations with monitoring and large file handling
+- ✅ Security content validation with sanitization and XSS protection
+- ✅ Comprehensive integration with unified validation and error handling systems

 **With Real Data:**